Dalgona/serum-site/pages/docs/templates.md

 * `posts`

-    An enumerable of maps containing post metadata, sorted by date in descending order.
-Following is the list of keys and description of values.

-    * `url`: URL of this blog post
-      (e.g., `/base/url/posts/YYYY-MM-DD-hhmm-post.html`)
-    * `title`: Title of this blog post
-    * `date`: Formatted representation of date when this post has been written
-    * `tags`: An enumerable containing tag information

-    Each item in `tags` enumerable is also a map.
-Its keys are:

-    * `list_url`: URL of the list of posts with this tag.
-    * `name`: Name of this tag.
+    A list of _post objects_, sorted by date in descending order.
+Read [Objects Reference](%pages:docs/objects) for more information about post objects.
+This list may contain all posts in the website, or some posts filtered by a tag.

 ### `templates/post.html.eex`